lookgoodkillgood/lgkg-website/content/posts/look_good_and_kill_together.md

 Instead of depositing gold in the guild bank to get raffle tickets they are earned by grouping up with guild mates and killing together.

-Every day you can earn 1 raffle ticket per undaunted dungeon, random dungeon or battlegrounds (BG) that you do with a  member of the guild for a maximum of 5 tickets.
+Every day you can earn 1 raffle ticket per dungeon or battlegrounds (BG) that you do with a member of the guild for a maximum of 3 tickets.

-> 3 undaunted quests + 1 random dungeon + 1 random battlegrounds = 5 tickets
+> 1 undaunted quest + 1 random dungeon + 1 random battlegrounds = 3 tickets

 When you complete an event submit the dungeons or battlegrounds you completed to the `#battle-log` on discord.